Skip to Content

 Two to three times weekly.
 You should water your lawn two to three times a week, if you’re not getting any rain.

-Your water needs about an inch of water a week, year round.
-If you have a sprinkler system like we do, you can set it to assess the moisture in the lawn before running.
-So, if it senses recent rain and your lawn is saturated enough, it will forgo its scheduled run.
+Your grass needs about an inch of water a week, year round.
+If you have a smart sprinkler system with water detection capabilities like we do, you can set it to assess the moisture in the lawn before running.
+So, if it senses recent rain and your lawn is saturated enough, it will skip its scheduled run.

 What’s the cost for watering your lawn?

-The cost for watering your lawn is based on how much water you use and what the price of water is.
+The cost is based on how much water you use and what the price of water is in your town.

 Our rate for water through our irrigation system is less than the rate for the water that runs through our house, so it’s cheaper for us to run our sprinkler system than it would be to water with a hose.